rrobinett/wsprdaemon/README.md

 ~/wsprdaemon/wsprdaemon.sh -h          => Help menu

-Since I have no QA department installations, espcially on non-Pi systems, may encounter problems which I have not seen.
+Since I have no QA department,  installations, especially on non-Pi systems, may encounter problems which I have not seen.
-However WD has been running for months at many top spotting sites and I hope you find it usefull, not frustrating
+However WD has been running for months at many top spotting sites and I hope you find it useful, not frustrating